Last date modified: 2026-May-22

 Acknowledgment Letter - Processing

-• <***ABC***>—indicates text you must provide.
-Replace the prompt with text specific to the request.
+• <***ABC***>—indicates data that you must provide.
+Replace the prompt with content specific to your request.

 • [ABC]—indicates merged content that is pulled directly from the preexisting record.
 Relativity will populate these prompts for you.